An affordable Thanksgiving

 No way, you say?
 There are several options that can drastically reduce the price.

-If part of your problem is that you just don’t have a big oven, or your cooking skills are minimal, many grocery stores will sell turkey quarters, leg and thigh, during the holidays that is already roasted.
+If part of your problem is that you just don’t have a big oven or your cooking skills are minimal, many grocery stores will sell turkey quarters — leg and thigh — during the holidays that are already roasted.

 The dark meat on a turkey is the most flavorful and moist.
-I have no idea why people think the dry, over lean breast is so good.
+I have no idea why people think the dry and over lean breast is so good.

 Turkey quarters

-Roasting those small parts is a snap, requiring nothing more than seasoning with salt and pepper, then roasting at 325 f until the meat is tender and the skin is crisp.
+Roasting those small parts is a snap, requiring nothing more than seasoning with salt and pepper, then roasting at 325 degrees until the meat is tender and the skin is crisp.

-You can also buy some pretty good side dishes in the local deli that will go nicely with your roasted turkey thighs, such as macaroni and cheese, collard greens, potato salad or even mashed potatoes and gravy.
+You can also buy some pretty good side dishes in the local deli that will go nicely with your roasted turkey thighs, such as macaroni and cheese, collard greens, potato salad and mashed potatoes and gravy.

 Mulitple courses

-If sitting down to a table of mostly store-bought food just doesn’t get it, and you are willing to try something a little different, try one of these one-pot recipes, that keeps turkey as the central theme, but is homemade and inexpensive.
+If sitting down to a table of mostly store-bought food just doesn’t get it, and you are willing to try something a little different, try these one-pot recipes that keep turkey as the central theme, but are homemade and inexpensive.

 Turkey Curry